jpanganiban/simpoll/README.markdown

 Simpoll
 =======

-A simple long-polling demonstration based on gevent.event.Event.
+A simple long-polling demonstration with backbone.js and flask with gevent.

+It mainly uses gevent.event.Event.

+To install, download the package and run (in a virtualenv):

+    python setup.py develop

+This will install all the necessary packages.

+After this (still under the virtualenv), type:

+    simpoll

+Open your favorite browser and go to

+    localhost:53000